-Cone Beam Computed Tomography (CBCT) is a relatively new technology to dentistry.
+Cone Beam Computed Tomography (CBCT) is a relatively new technology in dentistry.
 CBCT is a 3D imaging technology, which has been specially developed for imaging of the jaws and teeth.
 Glendale dentist, Dr. Sahakyan, has chosen a system with a very low radiation output.
 A cone beam CT scan employs at least 10 times less radiation than traditional CT scans.
 Call 1-818-578-2324 for a consultation now.

 What Is Dental Cone Beam Computed Tomography?